Why come to Fontainebleau?

 - direct route with no changes

-Best known for its majestic castle, UNESCO World Heritage SiteThe town also boasts a spectacular forest, ideal for nature lovers and outdoor enthusiasts.
+Best known for its majestic castle, listed as a UNESCO World Heritage Site, The city also boasts a spectacular forest, ideal for nature lovers and outdoor enthusiasts.

 Why plan your visit?

-Overview of main attractions
+Overview of the main attractions

 Fontainebleau is packed with fascinating sites:

-The Château de FontainebleauFormer French royal residence, the château is a living testimony to several centuries of history.
+The Château de Fontainebleau: a former French royal residence, this castle is a living testament to several centuries of history.

 The Forest of FontainebleauA paradise for hikers, climbers and nature lovers.